 The safari isn’t over yet!
 Another early morning wakeup and breakfast, but this time you will board the boat again and cruise back to Maun with game viewing all the way.
 The 3-4 hour boat trip will see you arriving with more than enough time before any international connections leaving Maun.

 The next 10 nights of the trip will be in 3×3 dome tents with a shaded entrance, en-suite toilet and shower.
 These tents contain solid beds with a foam mattress, quality linen, warm duvet and towels.
 The toilet for these tents are pit-fall toilets, which are dug with a spade by the staff prior to your arrival.
-The showers are bucket showers which are filled with warm water by the camp staff upon request.

 Minimum number of guests: 4

 Services subject to availability at the time of booking.